Cut CI queue time in GitHub Actions

 concurrency:

 Queue time is wait the developer feels but no code change can fix, the job hasn't even started.
-The biggest structural cause on GitHub-hosted runners is the account-level concurrency cap: GitHub limits how many jobs you can run at once (20 on the Free plan, more on paid tiers), so once your open PRs fan out past that ceiling, the extra jobs sit queued until a slot frees, no matter how well your own concurrency: groups are scoped.
-What you can fix in YAML is a group that serializes unrelated work, and measuring gated jobs honestly (from the run trigger, not the job's own timestamp, or you'll undercount by minutes).
-The cap itself you can't out-configure, which is why teams hitting it move to runners with more available concurrency; see StarSling vs GitHub Actions for how the two compare on wait-to-start.
+The biggest structural cause on GitHub-hosted runners is the account-level concurrency cap: GitHub limits how many jobs you can run at once (around 20 on the Free plan as of this writing, more on paid tiers; the exact caps change, so treat the numbers as a snapshot and check GitHub's linked limits doc), so once your open PRs fan out past that ceiling, the extra jobs sit queued until a slot frees, no matter how well your own concurrency: groups are scoped.
+What you can fix in YAML is a group that serializes unrelated work.
+By default that group uses queue: single: one run or job is active, one pending run is retained, and the next arrival replaces the pending one. queue: max keeps a backlog of up to 100 pending runs instead, but GitHub rejects it if cancel-in-progress: true is also set.
+Measuring gated jobs honestly (from the run trigger, not the job's own timestamp) keeps those modes from hiding minutes of wait.
+The account cap itself you can't out-configure, which is why teams hitting it move to runners with more available concurrency; see StarSling vs GitHub Actions for how the two compare on wait-to-start.

 When to use